How To Feed A Loon

 • During this process, add your pasta to the boiling water and cook until just cooked, or al dente, according to package directions.

-• Carefully add the shrimp into the sauce and simmer for a few minutes.
+• Carefully add the shrimp to the sauce and simmer for a few minutes.

 Notes